-Barab I takes its name from the system in which it's located and is considered home by the majority of the Barabel that inhabit the galaxy.
-Shrouded in a thick curtain of clouds which block much of the light from the nearby Barab sun, it is still known to have extreme daytime temperatures that prevent most natural life from moving about the surface during the daylight hours.
+Shrouded in a thick curtain of clouds that block much of the light from the nearby sun, Gendius I is still known to have extreme daytime temperatures that prevent most natural life from moving about the surface during the daylight hours.

 Despite the heavy cloud cover, the atmosphere is thin and allows massive amounts of heat and radiation to penetrate to the planet's surface.
 Once reflected off the terrain, these elements remain largely trapped in the lower atmosphere by the dense clouds.
 Additionally, the extreme heat of the daytime sun evaporates almost all surface water, which leaves the ground dry and cracked; this, along with the radiation, has contributed to almost a complete lack of surface vegetation.